 The Council of the Bank is responsible for the overall risk management approach and for approving IBEC's risk management policy and other strategic documents regulating risk management principles and procedures.

 Board of the Bank

-The Board of Management of the Bank is the executive body of the Bank responsible for implementing the risk management policy and other strategic documents regulating risk management principles and procedures.
+The Board is the Bank's executive body responsible for implementing the risk management policy and other strategic documents regulating risk management principles and procedures.

 Credit Committee (CC)